uktrade/directory-forms-api/README.md

 **Export Directory forms API service**

-A service with a read-only API for submitting schemaless JSON documents that represent a form submission, and then perform an action such as creating zendesk tickets, sending emails, etc.
+A service with a write-only API for submitting schemaless JSON documents that represent a form submission, and then perform an action such as creating zendesk tickets, sending emails, etc.

 ---